ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 ## Junior Year Winter Break Tips
 - You should be continuing your Summer internhsip search here if you have not found one already.
 Go all out and pull all the strings you have.

+&nbsp;

+&nbsp;

+<h2 style="color:light-red">You now enter the territory where you pick your own classes and take a design project each semester</h2>

 # Design Projects
 #### Junior Design Project
 - Second Semester Junior Year